diegomais/rocketbox/packages/api/README.md

 Create a route to list meetups that are organized by the logged-in user.

 The user should be able to cancel meetups organized by him that have not yet happened.
-The delete must delete the database meetup.
+The delete must remove the meetup from database.

 ## Meetups Subscription